csabourin/AccessibleTooltip/readme.md

 1. Add the `.glossary` class to any element in your HTML that contains a glossary term.
 2. Add a `data-term` attribute to the `.glossary` element with the term as its value.
 This value will be used to fetch the correct definition from the JSON file.
-3. If you want to use a custom JSON file, add a `data-file` attribute to the script tag with the JSON file's path as its value.
+3. If you want to use a custom JSON file, add a `data-glossary-file` attribute to the script tag with the JSON file's path as its value.
 4. To display the tooltip in a specific language, set the `lang` attribute on the `<html>` element to the desired language code (e.g., "fr" for French).

 ## Example usage